Tuesday, May 19, 2020

 Scientific Coordinators: D. Lambregts, Amsterdam/NL; V. Obmann, Bern/CH, F. Vernuccio, Palermo/IT

 Different cases will be displayed each day from Tuesday, May 19 to Friday, May 22, giving registrants the opportunity to take part in the quiz and check the results on the following day.
 The participant who solves the most cases correctly will be announced in the ESGAR Newsletter.

-An educational feature focusing on Interventional Radiology (IR) in the GI tract and Abdomen was first introduced during the ESGAR 2009 Annual Meeting.
+An educational feature focusing on Interventional Radiology (IR) in the GI tract and abdomen was first introduced during the ESGAR 2009 Annual Meeting.
 Following positive comments, it was expanded at subsequent meetings in order to reflect the central role interventional techniques play in the multidisciplinary management of patients with gastrointestinal and abdominal diseases.
-Features include lecture sessions, workshops, scientific papers and posters as well as incorporating relevant techniques into the postgraduate course.
+Features include lecture sessions, workshops, scientific papers and posters as well as incorporating relevant techniques into the Postgraduate Course.
 The daily IGT sessions will again be led by expert tutors, emphasising key practical issues, ranging from basic to advanced knowledge and skills.
 Interactivity will be encouraged between delegates and tutors in order to facilitate useful practical discussion.
-Therefore, cases provided by the moderators will be discussed by the interdisciplinary lecture session faculty in each session.
+Therefore, cases provided by the moderators will be discussed by the interdisciplinary faculty in each session.
 This particular format will help to augment the various practical aspects and procedural tips and tricks and encourage the audience to interact with IR experts in this learning environment.